isdood/WHISPER/README.md

 ## 📝 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+[GNU] - see the LICENSE file for details.

 ## 🔐 Security